taocpp/PEGTL/README.md

 * Christopher Diggins and the YARD parser for the general idea.
 * George Makrydakis for the [inspiration](https://github.com/irrequietus/typestring) to `TAOCPP_PEGTL_STRING`.
 * Johannes Overmann for his invaluable [`streplace`](https://code.google.com/p/streplace/) command-line tool.
+* Jörg-Christian Böhme for improving the Android CI build.
 * Kai Wolf for help with CMake.
 * Kenneth Geisshirt for Android compatibility and Android CI.
 * Kuzma Shapran for EOL testing and fixes.